Allocation and User Account Policies

 - Project members are responsible for moving project data off of the systems.

-- Users may continue to log in to Peregrine for a period of 3 months after the project enters the Expired state to move relevant data off of Peregrine disk storage (primarily /projects/<project_id>) to another storage location.
+- Users may continue to log in to HPC systems for a period of 3 months after the project enters the Expired state to move relevant data off of HPC primary storage (primarily /projects/<project_id>) to another storage location.

 A project enters the Ended state 15 months after the project enters the Expired state or if all user accounts associated with the project are in the Retired state.
 When a project enters the Ended state: